emiloberg/node-red-contrib-tellstick/README.md

 ### 2. Install module(s)

 For some reason, the underlying telldus library does not have node-gyp as a dependency (even though it actually needs it).
-Therefor install it by running this 3 commands in sequence.
-First `cd` to your Node-RED root directory.
+Therefor install by `cd`-ing to your Node-RED root directory and run these 3 commands in sequence.

 ```
 npm install node-gyp
 npm install telldus
-npm install node-red-contrib-telldus
+npm install node-red-contrib-tellstick
 ```